ssoper-usgs/schema-wqp-core/README.md

 # NWQMC PostgreSQL Database for the Water Quality Portal

-The repository contains Liquibase scripts for creating the Water Quality Portal (WQP) database.
+This repository contains Liquibase scripts for creating the Water Quality Portal (WQP) database.
 They are used for both the WQP and the Internal Water Quality Data Delivery systems.

 ## Docker
 Also included are Docker Compose scripts to: